Pofay/pofay.github.io/_posts/2018-10-13-what-I-learned-from-adequate-fp-book.md

 For **Function Composition** I'm going to put it in the next post since it uses the techniques outlined here.

+What I've mentioned here are merely echoes of what the [book][3] contains.
+Its got more real examples than the ones I've outlined here.

-With that if you don't understand what I've just outlined here, then I suggest you read the [book][3].
-Its a really good read.
+So I suggest you guys read the Chapters 1-3.

 [1]: http://blog.ploeh.dk/
 [2]: http://blog.cleancoder.com/uncle-bob/2017/07/11/PragmaticFunctionalProgramming.html